Academic Catalog

 PHIL 151 Introduction To Philosophy 3.00

-Philosophy concerns some of the most fundamental questions: Why do human beings exist?
+Philosophy asks some of the most fundamental questions: Why do human beings exist?
+What does it mean to live a good life?
+Do humans have free will?
 Does everything have a cause?
-Can you think without language?
-What does it mean to live a good life?
-What is the nature of freedom?
-Are humans truly free?
-We will consider these questions and more through exploring perspectives from around the globe, from the ancient to the contemporary.
+What is consciousness?
+In this class, we will engage with these questions and more in conversation with philosophers from the ancient to the contemporary, through class discussion and argumentative writing.

 Typically Offered: